jkobject/jkobject.github.io/_projects/about-scprint.md

 ## What Comes Next

-A lot of what I learned building scPRINT is being carried forward into scPRINT-2 and into collaborations with Open Problems.
-The benchmarking infrastructure (BenGRN, GRnnData) is available for anyone who wants to use or extend it.
-The model weights and training code are public.
+Most of what I learned building scPRINT went into scPRINT-2.
+BenGRN and GRnnData are available if you want to use or extend them.
+Model weights and training code are public.

 If you want to dig further: